koaning/scikit-fairness/README.md

 #### Data

-We have datasets available that will help you benchmark your fairness tools.
+We have datasets available that will help you benchmark your fairness pipeline.

 - `skfair.datasets.load_arrests`
+- `skfair.datasets.load_boston`
+- `skfair.datasets.fetch_adult`

 #### Pre Processing